 Nara was Japan’s first permanent capital and the birthplace of the fundamentals of Japanese tradition.
 Home to nearly 8 UNESCO world heritage sites, Nara is decorated with powerful monasteries and shrines that treasure the historic importance of Buddhism, which is located close to each other making it easier to visit them all in a single stretch.
 If you intend to have a closer look at the Japanese tradition then Nara is the best city to visit in Japan.
 One of the places that are sure to be the highlight of your visit is the Nara deer park, where more than 1,200 deer live and happily wander through temples, stores, and homes.
 The deer are used to humans and have been known to come up to visitors with a seemingly insatiable appetite for crackers, which can be bought from street vendors all over the place.

 Yokohama is a city by the bay, it lies on the scenic western coast of Tokyo and has an appealing touch to it all on itself.
-Visitors are constantly attracted by the breezy bay front, its illuminating nightlife that features a myriad of jazz clubs, art galleries, and great international dining.
-With its glowing Ferris Wheel at night and distant screams of roller-coaster riders.
-For young Japanese people, Yokohama is full of spots to eat and shop, making it the perfect date spot for couples.
+Visitors are constantly attracted by its breezy bayfront, its illuminating nightlife that features a myriad of jazz clubs, art galleries, and great international dining.
+Whats else?
+The city is also home to amusement parks featuring glowing Ferris Wheels at night and distant screams of roller-coaster riders.
+For young Japanese people, Yokohama is full of spots to eat and shop, making it the perfect date setting for couples.
 Be sure to visit some of its many shopping centres to have an adventure spree in this flourishing harbour city.

 Ishigaki is the ideal place for all beach lovers.
-The island is surrounded by long slender stretches of beach and brilliant dive sites and exceptional seaside views.
+The island is surrounded by long slender stretches of beaches, brilliant dive sites and exceptional seaside views.
 Visitors can participate in several activities such as snorkeling, scuba diving, kayaking, swimming, and even be a part of the glass-bottomed boat excursions.
-Ishigaki is also known for its steady lighthouses and beautiful bays that are spread out across the island.
-The island is also known for being one of the best scuba diving destinations in Asia because visitors have had more chances of seeing marine life, such as manta rays, turtles and all sorts of fish.
+Ishigaki is widely known for its steady lighthouses and beautiful bays that are spread out across the island and is also known for being one of the best scuba diving destinations in Asia because visitors have had more chances of seeing marine life, such as manta rays, turtles and all sorts of fish.

 Visiting Tohuku is going to be one of the best decisions you’ve ever made!
 This stunning region in Japan offers outdoor adventures in summer, eye-arresting gardens filled with colourful fields of flowers in spring, and is considered to be a well-known icy wonderland in winter.
 Your visit is sure to offer an eventful itinerary that features both recreational aspects and slow-paced features that help you have some time for yourself.
 All in all, an unforgettable experience awaits at the fabled region of Tohuku.